adrianerrea/HomeMade-Photocell-Arduino/README.md

 The code is in the repository.
 Check it out to see all the details.

+## Demo

+In the repository you can watch a little demo of the kit working

 ## Conclusions and Improvements

 I am quite happy with the result taking into account this is my first type of projects by my own (I made more of them at the university) so I can only improve from here! 😂